Transform

 Transform the Zivid point cloud to another coordinate system.

-A rigid transformation is defined by a 4×4 homogeneous transformation matrix that describes the pose between two coordinate systems.
+A rigid transformation is defined by a 4×4 homogeneous transformation matrix that describes the pose of one coordinate system relative to another.
 Once the transformation matrix is known, we can use Zivid SDK to transform the point cloud from the camera coordinate system to the desired coordinate system.

 Tip